THE RALPH READER PRIZE

 The Ralph Reader Prize (originally the Young Investigators Award) was first presented in 1980.
 Named after Dr Ralph Reader, a tribute to his encouragement of young investigators during his time as Medical Director of the National Heart Foundation from 1961-70 and as Director and Chief Executive from 1970 until his retirement in 1980.The Ralph Reader Prize remains the most prestigious research award to young investigators by the Cardiac Society of Australia and New Zealand (CSANZ).

-Finalists will be selected in each section, Clinical and Basic Science, to present their work in the Ralph Reader prize session at the CSANZ Annual Scientific Meeting.
+Finalists will be selected in each section, Basic and Clinical Science, to present their work in the Ralph Reader prize session at the CSANZ Annual Scientific Meeting.
 The Ralph Reader Prize is awarded to the best individual presentation in each prize session.
 Traditionally the Ralph Reader Prize Finalists in Basic Science speak following the RT Hall Lecture at the Opening of each CSANZ ASM.
 The Finalists in Clinical Science present the following morning after the Kempson Maddox Lecture.

 RALPH READER BASIC SCIENCE 2021